 I already bought and paid a ticket and would not do so again just because KLM can’t get their shit together.

-Still on hold I fired up PayPal, checked the payment history and found the payment confirmation of which I took a screenshot.
+Still on hold, I fired up PayPal, checked the payment history, and found the payment confirmation of which I took a screenshot.
 Not long after that the (still not very motivated) service desk agent mercifully decided to talk to me again.
 Just to tell me that there was nothing to be done but to buy a new ticket because KLM never received the money.

 Congratulating myself for my foresight, I sweetly offered to email the receipt (screenshot) including the KLM invoice IF and transaction ID.
 She generously declared that I would be welcome to do so and the email address could be found online.
-At which point I saw myself forced to point out that I was standing at the airport, doing all my research and related work on my phone while talking to her, with less than 15 minutes to catch my flight and would really appreciate if she could just tell me the address.
-To my everlasting surprise she did.
+At which point I saw myself forced to point out that I was standing at the airport, doing all my research and related work on my phone while talking to her, with less than 15 minutes to catch my flight, and would really appreciate it if she could just tell me the address.
+To my everlasting surprise, she did.

-Turned out, I did not have to.
+Turned out, that I did not have to.
 Within five minutes I received an email with my originally bought ticket.
 Amazingly the flight was not really as full as they had me believe when there was a chance that I would buy a thousand Euro ticket for going from Bucharest to Amsterdam!

 In parallel to all that I had tweeted KLM about the problem.
-To their credit, they actually responded fairly quickly and just a few minutes after I eventually received the ticket.
+To their credit, they actually responded fairly quickly, and just a few minutes after I eventually received the ticket.

 We would like to assist you.
 Can you share your full name, flight number and flight date, and the payment type?